RealCoderLeon/Football-Sandbox/README.md

-# Football-Sandbox-Rescratch
+# Football-Sandbox
-An console-based football sandbox where you make teams compete in tournaments.
+An console-based football sandbox where you make teams compete in a tournament.